The Pilot (Friends): Casting

 1,000 actors replied to the callouts for each role, but only 75 were called in to read for the casting director.
-Those who received a callback read again in front of Crane, Kauffman and their production partner Kevin S. Bright.
+Those who received a callback read again in front of Crane, Kauffman, and their production partner Kevin S. Bright.
 At the end of March, the potential actors had been reduced to three or four for each part; they read for Les Moonves, president of Warner Bros.
 Television.
 David Schwimmer was first to be cast.
 He was in Chicago doing a stage adaptation of The Master and Margarita when his agent offered him the audition.
 He was not interested in doing television after a bad experience appearing in Monty, but changed his mind when he learned that it was an ensemble script.
 Unknown to him, Crane and Kauffman had remembered him from when he auditioned for an earlier pilot of theirs; they had written the part of Ross with Schwimmer in mind to play him.
 Eric McCormack also auditioned for the role several times.
 He later became famous for his lead role as Will Truman in the sitcom Will & Grace.

 Courteney Cox was the most well-known of the six main actors.
 She was being considered for Rachel, but Cox read the script and thought she was a better fit for Monica.
 After reading for Monica instead, she won the role.
 Nancy McKeon also read for the part.
 Jennifer Aniston read for the part of Rachel after initially being considered for Monica.
 Her contract with the CBS TV series Muddling Through meant that any role with Friends would be in second position to the series.
-The CBS show was not scheduled to be broadcast until mid-1994, after NBC's announcement of whether Friends would be greenlit; if Muddling Through became a ratings success and CBS enforced Aniston's contract, Friends would have had to recast her.
+The CBS show was not scheduled to be broadcast until mid-1994 after NBC announced whether Friends would be greenlit; if Muddling Through became a rating success and CBS enforced Aniston's contract, Friends would have had to recast her.
 Within three days of first auditioning for Friends Aniston nonetheless got the role, because NBC Entertainment president Warren Littlefield correctly expected that Muddling Through would immediately fail.
 Crane and Kauffman wanted Joey to be "a guy's guy" who loves "women, sports, women, New York, women".
 The actors auditioned using the "grab a spoon" scene, and many arrived in character with "lots of chest showing".
 As the Joey character was not developed much in the script, Matt LeBlanc just used his experience playing "this Italian, kind of dim character" from Vinnie & Bobby.
 He had at least eight auditions for the part, and in his final one read with Aniston and Cox.
 Vince Vaughn also read for the part.